smullen17/getting-and-cleaning-data/README.md

   File called features_info.txt
   File called README.txt

-From the test folder, download the following files into R:
+From the test folder, download the following files into R: X_test and y_test
-X_test
-y_test

-From the train folder, download the following files into R:
+From the train folder, download the following files into R: X_train and y_train
-X_train
-y_train

 Download activities_labels.txt, features.txt, features_info.txt into R: